Frogz9000/Computer-Vision-Crossword-Parser/ReadME.txt

 This is a project using OpenCV to scan and analyize a crossword puzzle.
 The current goal is to simply take a downloaded image, find the squares of the puzzle and output the grid needed to represent it.
+Run a second CV process to parse the text and clues and correctly assess if they are down or across

 Future goals:
-Modify ImageScanner to not just be code from an article and connect to a phone to scan a crossword on a piece of paper
+Modify ImageScanner to not just be code from an article and connect to a phone to scan a crossword on a piece of paper Take the information parsed from the image and export it to a seperate GUI type thing to play it

-Run a second CV process to parse the text and clues and correctly access if they are down or across

-Take the information parsed from the image and export it to a seperate GUI type thing to play it
     -> basically take the scan of a paper crossword and create a digital game version on your phone